endel/quic-zig/docs/JOURNAL.md

 # Netcode Journal and Progress Report

 ## October 2022
+- 21.10: Trying to decode payload of INITIAL packet type.
 - 18.10: Ok 🤦 I was getting the `first` from the (pn+sample) rather than the first byte of the packet itself.
+Need to decrypt the payload now.
+- 17.10: _(💭 inner-thoughts)_ saw that Shiguredo is sponsoring/supporting
+  zig-lang with $1k+.
 - 16.10: Still trying to decrypt packet number.
 The `first` byte seems to diverge on my implementation than Quiche's.
 The `mask`, and `sample` are ok, though.
 (Maybe the quic-varint is advancing a byte that it shouldn't? need to